coryhuebner-oci/databricks-ncaa-tournament-predictor/README.md

 The app leverages Databricks profile configuration to connect to Databricks
 5. Lastly, setup a .env file or environment variables for configuration values; e.g. you'll need a `DATABRICKS_PROFILE` value holding the name of the Databricks profile you want to use.
 You can use the [.env.template](./.env.template) file as a reference of configuration values required.

+## Datasets
+The datasets used to build this predictor are as-follows:

+1. [Kaggle NCAA Stats](https://www.kaggle.com/datasets/andrewsundberg/college-basketball-dataset) - Team stats for each season from 2013-2025.
+2013-2024 stats are used for model training.
+2025 (current season) stats are used as inputs for inference
+2. []